Duchess: silky smooth Java integration

 There can only be one JVM per process.
 If multiple JVMs are started concurrently, crashes or UB can occur.

 How Duchess avoids this: Documentation and synchronization: Within the Duchess library, all JVM accesses are internally synchronized.
 Duchess will lazily start the JVM if it has not been started already.
 However, Duchess cannot control the behavior of other libraries (or another major version of the package).
-Duchess mitigates this with documentation recommending customers start the JVM explicitly in main.
-Future work may improve this with a centralized "start-jvm" crate that was shared between jni, duchess and any other JNI based Rust libraries.
+Duchess mitigates this with documentation recommending users start the JVM explicitly in main.
+Future work may improve this with a centralized "start-jvm" crate that is shared between jni, duchess and any other JNI based Rust libraries.
 Duchess may also add mitigations to prevent multiple major versions of Duchess from being used in the same dependency closure.

 When you update a Java object in native code, ensure synchronization of access.